K-Canzater/API-Testing-Python/README.md

 ## Overview
 This repository demonstrates practical **API testing using Python**, covering all CRUD operations (GET, POST, PUT, DELETE).
 The scripts are designed to showcase sending, receiving, and validating API requests using the `requests` library and formatted JSON outputs.
-Perfect for QA practice, portfolio demonstration, and highlighting automation-ready skills.

 ## Technologies Used
 - Python 3